nasa/openmct/docs/src/tutorials/index.md

 Developer Guide.

 We will create this file in the directory tutorials/todo (we can hereafter refer to this plugin as tutorials/todo as well.)
-We will start with an “empty bundle”
-- one which exposes no extensions - which looks like:
+We will start with an “empty bundle”, one which exposes no extensions - which looks like:

     {
         "name": "To-do Plugin",